 Please take full advantage of the assistance provided you by the Director of Student Services <CFA 108> or the Director of Graduate Studies <CFA 110> in planning your class schedule and determining your remaining requirements for graduation.Procedure

-- DO petition (form found on the inside music website or in CFA 108) for approval to register for undergraduate level classes beyond the 12 undergraduate units (restrictions apply) permitted to count as elective units.
+- DO petition (form found on the Guidelines and Forms Page or in CFA 108) for approval to register for undergraduate level classes beyond the 12 undergraduate units (restrictions apply) permitted to count as elective units.

-- DO petition (form found on the inside music website or in CFA 108) for approval to drop required School of Music classes.
+- DO petition (form found on the Guidlines and Forms page or in CFA 108) for approval to drop required School of Music classes.

 - Required classes take priority over elective classes, which take priority over nonacademic appointments.

-- Submit a General Petition form to request permission to delay or drop a required music course. (form found on the inside music website or in CFA 108)
+- Submit a General Petition form to request permission to delay or drop a required music course. (form found on the Guidelines and Forms page or in CFA 108).

 Undergraduate Financial Aid